Stocks fall as trading starts for year of great expectations

 South Korea’s Kospi rose 2.5%, Hong Kong’s Hang Seng gained 0.9% and stocks in Shanghai climbed 0.9%.

-In the bond market, the yield on the 10-year Treasury rose to 0.92% from 0.89% late Thursday.
+In the bond market, the yield on the 10-year Treasury rose to 0.91% from 0.89% late Thursday.
+Earlier in the morning, it had climbed as high as 0.96% in a signal of rising expectations of economic growth and inflation.
 Markets were closed Friday for New Year’s Day.

 AP Business Writer Joe McDonald contributed.